Lawns & Yards

 Turf grass has shallow roots, which reduces the land’s ability to filter out stormwater pollutants before they reach the lake.
 To protect water quality while also enjoying your lawn, consider the following best practices.

-• Install a clover lawn: Spread clover seeds onto your existing lawn area in the early spring or early fall.
+You can also consider installing a clover lawn.
+Spread clover seeds onto your existing lawn area in the early spring or early fall.
 Dutch white clover is an easy to maintain, low-growing variety.

 • Clover does not require watering or mowing as often as grass and stays green longer into the summer.